open-organization/open-org-workbook/open_org_workbook_toc.md

 ## Getting Started

 - Enacting change management at scale—Jen Kelchner and Sam Knuth
-- The value of participatory exercises—Laura Hilliger
+- Getting started with the exercises in this book—Laura Hilliger

 ## Unit 1: Transparency